Altabeh/Simpsons-recognized-with-a-CNN/README.md

                                               class_mode='categorical', shuffle = True)
 ```
 Keep in mind that when data augmentation is mentioned, it only refers to taking <b>train</b> data and augmenting it.
 So leave validation and test datasets alone.
 All we do here is to rescale them to bring the values encoded to something between
-0 and 1 to have the spread of data points reduced for better training later on.
+0 and 1.
+This reduces the the spread of data points for better training later on.
 ## CNN Model
 Finally it is time to design a 'good' CNN for our training purpose.
 A good CNN is one that
 does the job with all we have done so far up to an accuracy of ~ 94%.
 You might wonder why I pulled this magic number and not